biomathlab/PDElearning/PDEFIND/README.md

-This file contains the code to perform the equation learning aspect of our study.
+This file contains the code to perform the PDE learning aspect of our study.

-Run the file "PDE_find_properror_sf_pruning.ipynb" to perform PDE-FIND implementations.
-In the second cell, the variable "comp_str" specifies which denoising strategy one wishes to use (nn, finite_differences, or splines) and the variable "model_str" specifies which model one wants to consider (diffadv, fisher, fisher_nonlin).
+PDE_find_properror_sf_pruning.ipynb - ipython notebook to run PDE-FIND implementations.
+In the second cell, the variable "comp_str"specifies which denoising strategy one wishes to use (nn, finite_differences, or splines) and the variable "model_str" specifies which model one wants to consider (diffadv, fisher, fisher_nonlin).
 The third cell then updates other various aspects of the study, as detailed throughout the paper.

-Once one has performed their PDE-FIND calculations and saved results in the folder "pickle_data", they can plot their results by running "Properror analyze results.ipynb".
+Properror analyze results.ipynb - Once one has performed the PDE-FIND calculations and saved results in the folder "pickle_data", they can plot their results by using this ipython notebook.
 In the third cell here, the variable "model_str" specifies which mathematical model will be used.

-To perform the inverse problem methodology discussed in Section 3(e) of our study, run the file "nonlin_fisher_IP.ipynb".
+nonlin_fisher_IP.ipynb - ipython notebook to perform the inverse problem methodology discussed in Section 3(e) of our study.

-The file "Properror analyze results_spline_compare.ipynb" plots the results for comparing 1d- and bispline computations with PDE-FIND, as demonstrated in the supplementary material.
+Properror analyze results_spline_compare.ipynb - ipython notebook to plot the results for comparing 1d- and bispline computations with PDE-FIND, as demonstrated in the supplementary material.